Intermediate cookbook

 # Compute the wave pattern radiated by the RAO

-radiation_elevations_per_dof = {res.radiating_dof: bem_solver.compute_free_surface_elevation(fs, res) for res in radiation_results}
+radiation_elevations_per_dof = {res.radiating_dof: bem_solver.compute_free_surface_elevation(fs.vertices, res) for res in radiation_results}

 radiation_elevation = sum(rao.sel(omega=omega, radiating_dof=dof).data * radiation_elevations_per_dof[dof] for dof in body.dofs)